 Student Leadership and Honors Programs.
 A student senate, comprised of two representatives from each high school class, initiates service and school spirit activities.
 Belleville Mennonite School's National Honor Society provides additional educational and service opportunities.

 Extracurricular Activities.
 Belleville Mennonite School hosts many extracurricular activities in which students choose to participate.
-High school students participate in PIAA District 6 soccer, field hockey and girls and boys basketball competition.
-All teams have competed in District playoffs over the past 2 years.
-Students participate in the fine arts by joining choirs, worship team, and theatre productions.
-The Belleville Mennonite School high school choir participates in the Mennonite Education Agency (MEA) choir festival each spring and hosted the event in April of 2007.
+High school students participate in PIAA District 6 boys soccer and girls and boys basketball competition.
+All teams are members of ACAA (Alleghany Christian Athletic Association).
+Students participate in the fine arts by joining choirs, worship team, and theater productions.
+The Belleville Mennonite School high school choir participates in the ACSI choir festival each spring.
 Additionally, an elementary Christmas musical and middle school and high school choir concerts take place each year.
 Dramatic opportunities at BMS include a fall production and a student-led middle school play in the spring.
-Students also participate in the middle school chess club and elementary spelling bee.
+Students also participate in a middle math competition and elementary spelling bee.

 The Belleville Mennonite School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 Belleville Mennonite School does not discriminate on the basis of race, color, national and ethnic origin in administration of its admission policies, educational policies, scholarship and loan programs, and athletic and other school administered programs.